bsc-wdc/tutorial_apps/README.md

 ```
 $ compss monitor start
 ```
-Open a browser in URL http://localhost:8080/compss-monitor
+Open a browser in URL http://localhost:8080/compss-monitor and enter an log-in with an empty user.

 Run the application with monitoring flags.